Itai-Nelken/qemu2deb/README.md

 ### Arcitectures
 - [x] all architectures (armhf, arm64, x86/i386 and x86_64/x64/amd64).

-### Tested on another OS and have problems? feel free to open a issue [here](https://github.com/Itai-Nelken/qemu2deb-RPi/issues/new/choose)!
-### Used on one of the OS's on the table above but the script isn't working? feel free to open a issue [here](https://github.com/Itai-Nelken/qemu2deb-RPi/issues/new/choose)!
-### have a fix, suggestion or a bug to report? feel free to open a issue or a Pull request!
+### have a fix, suggestion or a bug to report? feel free to [open a issue](https://github.com/Itai-Nelken/qemu2deb-RPi/issues/new/choose) or a Pull request!

 ## FAQ: